About / Location

 One of the main attractions to the Bathurst area has been the special accomodation packages that are available from all the hotels.
 Typically, you will find room rates at 50% less than rates in some of the other larger cities in the province.
 As well, our level of service to our guests is recognized everywhere as nothing but first class.
 Everyone is welcome in the Bathurst area and we want your stay here to be a memorable experience.

 The Nepisiguit system of trails starts in Bathurst at the Atlantic Host Hotel, which is one of the most treasured places to stay for all snowmobilers.
 Located on Trail 19 it is the perfect drop-off for anyone starting off on their Northern Odyssey trip.
 Heading east on 19 you come to our Nepisiguit Lodge on trail 23.
 Trail 23 is a favourite trail for snowmobilers out of Bathurst as it has four lodges in our stretch of trail of 170 Km.
 The next lodge is Rogers Lake Lodge at the beginning of the famous Piston Alley, which is revered by sledders far & wide.
-At the end of Piston Alley you come to one of the icons for a stopover; Governors Wilderness Lodge.
+At the end of Piston Alley you come to one of the icons; Governors Wilderness Lodge, which unforunately has downsized its operation to lodging only.
 Continuing on Trail 23 you head to Serpentine Lodge, a famous stop-over for gas and food.
 Most Lodges in the Bathurst area, of which there are seven, have food, gas and lodging.

 Nepisiguit Club #1